JoeyRussoniello/TerminalChess/README.md

 # TerminalChess

 A Python-based library for managing and playing chess games.
-This library offers a robust implementation of chess game mechanics, including board management, move validation, check/checkmate detection, and user input handling.
-Ideal for building chess-related applications or integrating chess functionality into larger projects.
+This library offers a robust implementation of chess game mechanics using graph algorithms, Dynamic Programming, and OOP.
+Features include board management, move validation, check/checkmate detection, and user input handling.

 ## Table of Contents